PROMO-IT/runtime-aop-starter/README.md

 ```

 ## Using javaagent
+Loading runtime-aop-starter via _aspect-map_ property provides intercepting of only public bean methods.
 runtime-aop-starter also can be loaded as a javaagent.
-In this case it changes the bytecode of specified classes.
+In this case it changes the bytecode of specified classes (even private methods).
 It provides loading and running scripts much faster (as a native code).
 runtime-aop-starter uses _net.bytebuddy.byte-buddy_ to change the bytecode.

 runtime-aop-starter can be loaded as javaagent by specifying JVM option and _javaagent aspect property_ in the same format as it was below